bmd007/FenceX/work-report/evaluation.md

 We have graphs that show the total number of intersections happening in push leg of system.
 We start with deploying only one resourceful instance of realtime-fencing.
 However, this instance should not be too rich.
 We hope for this instance to be overwhelmed.
-Then we repeat the experiment with double input rate and 2 instaces of realtime-fencing.
+Then we repeat the experiment with increased input rate and 2 instances of realtime-fencing.
-Now, throughout should increase.
+And expect throughout to be increased relatively.
-We continue adding such instances and increasing input rate for each experiment until throughout stops increasing.
+We continue adding such instances and increasing input rate until throughout stops increasing.
 #### Experiment 19 TODO
 ##### Deployment view
      - Application              ,  #of instances,   RAM    ,      CPU